 Two baby Llamas running towards me from quite a distance away.
 Usually, like most animals (apart from the dogs!) they see me and run the other way.

-As they wandered off, I saw the mother walking towards them and they sprinted off to suckle as they seemed a little distressed and no doubt hungry.
+As they wandered off, I saw the mother walking towards them and they sprinted off to suckle as they seemed a little confused, distressed and no doubt hungry.

-It also happened to be my birthday.
+This day also happened to be my birthday.